neburtron/Lord-Game/Plans_and_files.md

 - Commands
 - Preparation for proper game

 NOTE - this build will NOT include planned memory systems, prompt writing systems, and moving past turn 1.
-That's gonna take a few months to like a year if things continue at the current pace.
+That's gonna take at least like a year to get to that point if things continue at the current pace.

 #### More in depth breakdown: